Jaw Pain & Injuries (TMJ)

-Who can help with temporomandibular disorders?
+Who can help with TMJ treatment?

 General Practitioner (GP) – many conditions can mimic the symptoms of TMD, so it is a good idea to get checked by your GP.
-Depending on the severity of your pain, they will also provide guidance on medications for pain management.
+Depending on the severity of your TMJ pain, they will also provide guidance on medications for pain management.

 Dentist – they may prescribe a splint/guard to provide stabilisation or jaw repositioning.
 These are intended as short-term tools and are usually only used for a short period of time.